Call Center Workforce Management Guide

 Advanced WFM solutions offer a “what-if” scenario tool to help gauge changes in the workload (described later).
 Remember, your output is only as good as your input.
 Effective teamwork between affected organizational units and the WFM team commonly results in higher forecasting accuracy.

-“What-if” Scenarios – For Rapid, Proactive Measure-Taking
+“What-if” Scenarios – For Rapid, Proactive Scheduling

 time